 It’s never too late to learn new strategies, or try a new approach based on what you learn here.
 We encourage you to give us

 about what you learn here and what you would like to see.

-In addition to being scientists, we are also parents.
-Like you, we strive to guide our kids to make good decisions and help them avoid alcohol problems.
-That is why we are so passionate about translating scientific studies into practical information that parents can use—like when they need to make a tough decision or start a difficult conversation.
+In addition to being scientists, our team also includes parents.
+Like you, we strive to guide our kids to make good decisions and help them avoid alcohol and other substance use problems.
+That is why we are so passionate about translating scientific studies into practical information that families can use—like when they need to make a tough decision or start a difficult conversation.

-Thank you for all you do as a parent!
+Thank you for all you do as a family member!
 We congratulate you on how far you’ve brought your young person already.
 We hope this website is useful to you, and we look forward to hearing from you.